hashcloak/Meson/docs/docs/docs.md

     PublicKey = "RJWGWCjof2GLLhekd6KsvN+LvHq9sxgcpra/J59/X8A="
 ```

 ## Log files

 Because of the way our docker services are being created, all of the log files are saved to the mounted docker volume, thus all of the log files will be located in the mount the directory of the docker host.
 If the docker volume is mounted `$HOME/configs/nonvoting` the logs of the authority will be saved in that directory.
 The same goes for all of the nodes.

-If you are running a full mixnet this little command will be useful to looking at all of the logs.
+If you are running a full mixnet this little command will be useful to looking at all of the logs of the mixnet.
+If you are running a single node then this command this works for you.

 ```
-find ./configs -name "*.log" | sudo xargs tail -f
+find ./configs -name "*.log" | xargs tail -f
 ```

 ## Waiting for Katzenpost Epoch

-Due to how katzenpost is designed, when you join the mixnet you will have to wait a new epoch to publish your node descriptor.
-An epoch right now 10 minutes.
-While you wait for a new epoch you will see this message appear in the log files:
+Due to how katzenpost is designed, when you join the mixnet you will have to wait for a new epoch to publish your node descriptor.
+An epoch right now is 10 minutes.
+While you wait for a new epoch you will see this message appear in the log files o your provider or mix node:

 ```
 01:40:35.977 WARN pki: Authority rejected upload for epoch: 138107 (Conflict/Late) 01:40:35.977 WARN pki: Failed to post to PKI: pki: post for epoch will never succeeed
 ```

-The above log occurs every time your node tries to post a new epoch description.
-In the authority you will see this log appear:
+The above log occurs every time your node tries to post a new epoch description to the authority.
+In the authority's logs you will see this:

 ```
 18:36:31.688 ERRO authority: Peer 10.0.0.2:57660: Rejected probably a conflict: state: Node oRh8boMS6VzJW57m5lMNqfK8EZ+LYfkfV0eJXKAJcJc=: Late descriptor upload for for epoch 138207